BigYusuf/BigYusuf/README.md

 <!--## I'm a Husband, Father, Developer, and Teacher!!-->

-- 🔭 I’m currently working on a Election API and Its example dashboard
+- 🔭 I’m currently working as a freelancer
 - 🌱 I’m currently learning Typescript 🤣
 - 👯 I’m looking to collaborate with amazing people
 - 💬 Ask me about API's and interesting related stacks